 PayPal is one of the top digital currency exchanges in the world.
 Most everyone has heard of PayPal and has used it at least once to receive or make a payment.
 Many online vendors allow payments through PayPal.
-Their notoriety also makes PayPal and its customers targets for scams and fraud.
+Their notoriety also makes its customers target for PayPal scams and fraud.

 There are many variations of this one, some linked to “Nigerian Prince” or 419 scams, but either way the result is the same.
 You receive an email claiming you won an absurd amount of money or a huge prize.
 The only catch is that you have to pay the shipping, taxes, or fees, and then your money will be delivered to you without haste.
 Of course, it’s a lie.
 In the process, the fraudsters may also collect personal information about you (name, address, phone number, driver’s license number, social security number, etc.) to use for identity theft later.
 Once you pay the fee, you never hear back from them again, and you were duped.
 They use PayPal to extort the funds from you because recouping lost funds is more difficult through this service.